harmlessprince/taocomerce-docs/src/api-endpoints/order/fetch-customer-orders.md

 ---
-title: Fetch orders
+title: Fetch Customer Orders
 ---

-# Fetch orders
+# Fetch Customer Orders

 ## 📌 Description
 This API retrieves a list of placed orders by currently authenticated customer and based on various filter parameters.